 If your business has suffered losses, make sure you take advantage of every allowable deduction.
 Net operating losses (NOLs) are generated when a company's deductions for the tax year are more than its income.
-Under old law, NOLs could be carried back 2 years to obtain a refund and then carried forward for up to 20 years, or you could elect out of the carryback.
 Under the Tax Cuts and Jobs Act of 2017, carrybacks of NOLs are no longer allowed, but an indefinite carryforward of NOLs is allowed.
-The new tax law also sets a limit on the amount of NOLs that a company can deduct in a year equal to the lesser of the available NOL carryover or 80% of a taxpayers pre-NOL deduction taxable income.
+The current tax law also sets a limit on the amount of NOLs that a company can deduct in a year equal to the lesser of the available NOL carryover or 80% of a taxpayers pre-NOL deduction taxable income.
 Corporate capital losses are also currently deductible, but only to the extent of capital gains.
 A three-year carryback and a five-year carryforward period apply.